Fairfax Financial (TSE:FFH) Price Target Raised to C$750.00 at National Bankshares

-Fairfax Financial (TSE:FFH) had its target price raised by investment analysts at National Bankshares from C$700.00 to C$750.00 in a research report issued to clients and investors on Friday, BayStreet.CA reports.
-National Bankshares’ target price would suggest a potential upside of 41.49% from the company’s current price.
+Fairfax Financial (TSE:FFH) had its price target upped by National Bankshares from C$700.00 to C$750.00 in a report released on Friday morning, BayStreet.CA reports.
+The firm currently has an outperform rating on the stock.

 Fairfax Financial Holdings Limited, through its subsidiaries, provides property and casualty insurance and reinsurance, and investment management services in the United States, Canada, Asia, and internationally.
 The company operates through Insurance and Reinsurance, Run-off, and Non-Insurance Companies segments.